 Yes.
 Up to 12 months' lecturing experience can count towards meeting the PER.
 The lecturing experience must be at a minimum level equivalent to the Fundamentals level of the ACCA Qualification and cover basic accounting, business studies and finance-related subjects.

 Yes.
 You can use experience gained at either a work placement or internship if the work experience was relevant and provided sufficient breadth and depth to contribute towards achieving performance objectives.
-This experience must also have been properly supervised.
+This experience must also have been properly supervised by a qualified accountant.

-Yes, provided that the work experience is of sufficient breadth and depth to contribute towards achieving performance objectives and is properly supervised.
+Yes, provided that the work experience is of sufficient breadth and depth to contribute towards achieving performance objectives and is properly supervised by a qualified accountant.

 However, you may find that experience gained in a part-time or temporary position does not allow you to achieve many performance objectives and may not provide sufficient opportunities for career development.

 Also, work experience gained on a part-time basis can only count towards the PER for membership on a pro-rata basis.
+You will be asked to enter the number of hours a week you work against your role in My Experience and your time will be automatically calculated.
 Therefore, wherever possible, it is advisable to obtain full-time work experience* that is relevant, supervised and meets the PER.

 As long as you are in a relevant accounting or finance role, the PER can be achieved in all sectors and sizes of organisation.
-Once in a relevant role, the first thing you need to do is find a workplace mentor you can work with to achieve your PER.
+Once in a relevant role, the first thing you need to do is find a practical experience supervisor you can work with to achieve your PER.

 Yes.
 You could start your qualification in one country and complete it somewhere entirely different - many ACCA trainees do.
 PER is completely transferable - across organisations, sectors and geographical locations.

 To support trainees around the world, we have a network of national offices providing support and information for trainees including, in many cases, national websites.